scipion-em/docs/_sources/docs/facilities/customize-report-grafana.rst.txt

 Setting UP Grafana and Influxdb
 -------------------------------

 For starters, download InfluxDB and Grafana.
-In our facilities we have used version 1.6 and 1.7 for grafana and 1.8 for influxdb but we are using the basic funtionality of these software so very likely other versions will also work.
+In our facilities we have used version 1.6 and 1.7 for grafana and 1.8 for influxdb but we are using the basic functionality of these software so very likely other versions will also work.

 The basic setup is to have InfluxDB and Grafana connected together and Grafana will call the InfluxDB API whenever it wants to query data.
 When you set up the InfluxData time series platform, you will need a collection agent collecting your metrics this collection agent wil the Scipion **summary monitor**.